tdekalb/UF-Directory-App-Assignment-Assignment4_v2018/README.md

 1. Implement the listings.server.model.js file
   - You'll notice that this looks a lot like the ListingSchema.js file from Bootcamp Assignment #3 because it is exactly the same.
+2. Update your config file using the config.example.js
+    - Add in your Mlab URI
+    - Sign-up for a free public key https://opencagedata.com/ and add it to your config file - This key will allow us to access opencagedata's geocoding api to retreive coordinates for each building
-2. Implement the request handlers in `listings.server.controller.js`
+3. Implement the request handlers in `listings.server.controller.js`
+    - update, delete, list
     - test your implementation by running the tests found in `listings.server.routes.test.js`
-3. Complete the app configuration in `express.js`.
+4. Complete the app configuration in `express.js`.
     - serve the static files found in the public folder when a user makes a request to the path `/`.
 [Refer to this documentation](http://expressjs.com/en/starter/static-files.html) for help
     - use the listings router for requests going to the `/api/listings` path
     - direct users to the client side `index.html` file for requests to any other path
-4. Make sure your server is functioning correctly by starting it up by running the command `node server.js`
+5. Make sure your server is functioning correctly by starting it up by running the command `node server.js`